Skip to content

 poly pull

-The ADK acts as the bridge between your local development environment and Agent Studio in the cloud.
-It allows the coding agent to read from and write back to the project.
+The ADK acts as the bridge between your local environment and Agent Studio.
+It lets the coding tool read from and write back to the project.

-Step 4 — Feed context to the coding agent
+Step 4 - Give the coding tool its context

-Now provide the coding agent with the information you gathered earlier.
+Provide the coding tool with the information you gathered earlier.

 • project-specific requirements